Leading-edge slat

 A slat is an aerodynamic surface on the leading edge of the wing of a fixed-wing aircraft.
 When retracted, the slat lies flush with the rest of the wing.
 A slat is deployed by sliding forward, opening a slot between the wing and the slat.
 Air from below the slat flows through the slot and replaces the boundary layer that has travelled at high speed around the leading edge of the slat, losing a significant amount of its kinetic energy due to skin friction drag.
 When deployed, slats allow the wings to operate at a higher angle of attack before stalling.
 With slats deployed an aircraft can fly at slower speeds, allowing it to take off and land in shorter distances.
-They are used during takeoff and landing and while performing low-speed maneuvers which may take the aircraft close to a stall.
+They are used during takeoff and landing in addition to when performing low-speed maneuvers which may take the aircraft close to a stall.
 Slats are retracted in normal flight to minimize drag.

 Slats are high-lift devices typically used on aircraft intended to operate within a wide range of speeds.
 Trailing-edge flap systems running along the trailing edge of the wing are common on all aircraft.

-The position of the leading-edge slats on an airliner (Airbus A310-300).
-In this picture, the slats are drooped.
-Note also the extended trailing-edge flaps.
+The leading-edge slats on an airliner (Airbus A310-300) are shown.
+In the picture, the slats are drooped.
+Note the extended trailing-edge flaps.